chinmaymk/aikit/docs/guide/conversations.md

 ## Why Conversation Management?

 Single-shot AI interactions are like speed dating—quick, but shallow.
 Real conversations build context, maintain state, and develop over time.
-Whether you're building a chatbot, a coding assistant, or an AI tutor, good conversation management is crucial.
+Whether you're building a chatbot, a coding assistant, or an AI tutor, good context management is crucial.

 ## Basic Conversation Flow